devCharli/bootstrap-tutorial/README.md

 ## What I learned

-- Bootstrap tutorial by NetN inja
+- Bootstrap tutorial by Net Ninja
 - Bootstrap settings and various classes
-- Use custom colors with SASS
+- Was able to use custom colors with SASS
 - Have to build more projects to get used to Bootstrap.